 The Blue Coat School is rather unique in that whilst it is no longer a boarding school, the School does have its own Chaplain and Chaplaincy.
-Chaplain, Ruth Elphinston, herself a former pupil, was in post for the last 13 years until her retirement in December 2018.
+Lay Chaplain, Ruth Elphinston, herself a former pupil, was in post for the last 13 years until her retirement in December 2018.
 We look forward to welcoming Mrs Becky Drake as Chaplain from Easter 2019 and we are sure that, she too, will soon become a much loved and pivotal figure in school life.
 Look out for an exciting new project coming soon… Chapel Tube!

 At the heart of the Blue Coat Chaplaincy is the desire to follow the vision of our founder the Reverend William Higgs in guiding and training our children in Christian values and virtues whilst equipping them with an excellent education.
 Chaplain ensures that our Christian ethos and Chapel worship are central to the life of The Blue Coat School.

 Chapel services are filled with pupil participation through class assemblies, chapel choir, school musicians and the duties of chapel monitors.
 We welcome visiting speakers from local churches and a variety of national and international charities to speak during our weekly Friday morning services which are also attended by parents, family and friends.

 Chaplain’s services are highly interactive and creative!
 Parents and children are no longer surprised by the senior leadership team dressed in inflatable sumo costumes or at finding a live nativity in the Forest School!
 But there is also time for quiet reflection, such as at Family Prayer times, Remembrance Service, the candlelit Carol Service, or on more formal occasions such as the Founders’ Day Service at Birmingham Cathedral.